Hyatt: Development since the 2000s

 In December 2004, Hyatt Hotels Corporation acquired AmeriSuites, an upscale chain of all-suite business class hotels from affiliates of the Blackstone Group, a New York-based private equity investment firm.
 Blackstone had inherited AmeriSuites from its 2004 acquisition of Prime Hospitality.
 The AmeriSuites chain was rebranded and called Hyatt Place, a competitor to the limited-service products Marriott International's Courtyard by Marriott and Hilton Worldwide's Hilton Garden Inn.

 In December 2005, Hyatt acquired limited service company Summerfield Suites from the Blackstone Group.
 Blackstone had inherited Summerfield Suites from its purchase of Wyndham International.
 In January 2012, Hyatt Summerfield Suites were rebranded as Hyatt House in 2012 to compete in the "upscale extended stay market" against Residence Inn, Homewood Suites, and Staybridge Suites.

 Hyatt launched its first lifestyle brand, Andaz, in April 2007.
 Hindi for the word 'style', Andaz is positioned as a luxury brand, with the first hotel being a rebrand of the Great Eastern Hotel in London, followed by hotels in San Diego, West Hollywood, Shanghai and New York City.

 In August 2009, it was reported that Hyatt Hotels Corporation filed plans to raise up to $1.15 billion in an initial share sale.
 That November Hyatt completed an initial public offering and began trading publicly on the New York Stock Exchange under the symbol H. According to the filing Mark S. Hoplamazian was to serve as CEO and Thomas Pritzker as Executive Chairman.
 The public offering was a result of the acrimonious breakup of the Pritzker family empire.
 Accused of looting family trusts, Thomas and cousins Penny and Nicholas took control of the family businesses when they and other family members were sued by cousin Liesel Pritzker, claiming fraud and seeking damages of over US$6 billion.

+On August 31, 2009 three Hyatt hotels in Boston laid off their entire housekeeping staffs, outsourcing the work to a Georgia company creating strong public backlash.
+Massachusetts Governor Deval Patrick threatened a boycott of the hotels by state employees traveling on official business.
+The housekeepers, who were fired without previous notice although some of them had worked for the Hyatt for over 20 years, became collectively known as the Hyatt 100.
+In December 2009, Hyatt was named the "Massachusetts Scrooge of the Year" by Jobs with Justice.

 On September 1, 2011, Hyatt acquired Hotel Sierra, which had 18 properties in 10 states.
-Along with Hyatt Summerfield Suites hotels, several of these properties were rebranded as Hyatt house in January 2012.
+Along with Hyatt Summerfield Suites hotels, several of these properties were rebranded as Hyatt House in January 2012.

 In November 2013, Hyatt introduced their first all-inclusive resort brands, Hyatt Ziva and Hyatt Zilara, with the first resorts being opened in Cancun, Puerto Vallarta, Los Cabos and Rose Hall, Montego Bay, Jamaica.